GKE Deployment Guide¶

 Switch from Alpine to Debian slim

-If your application uses alpine as the base image, switch to debian:bookworm-slim or ubuntu:24.04 for the same small footprint with glibc support.
-This enables the getenv interposer and adds 10 points to your protection score.
+If your application uses alpine as the base image, consider switching to debian:bookworm-slim or ubuntu:24.04 for the same small footprint with glibc support.
+This enables the optional getenv interposer and adds 10 points to your protection score.
+Alpine and musl-based images still receive secrets through the default env-var delivery path.

 Full Workflow Example¶